bacpack-system/bacpack-system.github.io/docs/example_usage.md

 Firstly, the target Docker image must be build.
 Then if not already created, the Package Repository must be created.
 Finally the `curl` Package can be build.

+### Install Packager

+Packager is a tool for building Packages and Apps.
+It is available as a [binary release for Linux](https://github.com/bacpack-system/packager/releases) or it can be built from source.
+The build instructions are in the [Packager repository](https://github.com/bacpack-system/packager).
+The name of the built binary is `bap-builder`, which is used in next sections.

 ### Build Docker image

 If the used image is not built on the system, it must be built with the `build-image` Packager command.